Aura Travel - Bamboo & Bear Loving Care

 Karen

 " Hi, I'm Karen, Rachel's travel consultant.
-Are you interested in her 1 Day Dujiangyan Panda Volunteer Experience?
+Are you interested in her 1 Day Dujiangyan Panda Loving Care Experience?
 Want to know her trip itinerary, accommodation, transportation or other arrangements?
 Feel free to contact me, and I will be glad to tell you more stunning stories about the places she visitied.
 Or, if you want to customize a tour on your own, I'm always ready to help you work out a perfect travel plan.
 My dear guests, whether you’ve been China or it’s your first time, we guarantee you a perfect trip with the best price.
 And I’ll try my best to make sure every client enjoys your China tours with our company. "

 Recommended Tours